techies23/wp-calypso/docs/our-approach-to-data.md

        └── selectors.js
 ```

 For example, the reducer responsible for maintaining the `state.sites` key within the global state can be found in `client/state/sites/reducer.js`.
 It's quite common that the subject reducer is itself a combined reducer.
 Just as it helps to split the global state into subdirectories responsible for their own part of the tree, as a subject grows, you may find that it's easier to maintain pieces as nested subdirectories.
-This composability is one of Redux's strengths.
+This ease of composability is one of Redux's strengths.

 ### Data Normalization

-Because a Redux store is a [single source of truth](http://rackt.org/redux/docs/introduction/ThreePrinciples.html#single-source-of-truth) for the entire application state, it is important that all known data be tracked within the state tree and that it be well-structured.
-In your reducer functions, consider the data being manipulated in the tree and ensure that subjects are appropriately separated to avoid duplicated data and synchronization concerns.
+Because a Redux store is the [single source of truth](http://rackt.org/redux/docs/introduction/ThreePrinciples.html#single-source-of-truth) for the entire application state, it is important that all known data be tracked within the state tree and that it be well-structured.
+In your reducer functions, consider the data being manipulated in the tree and ensure that subjects are appropriately separated to minimize redundancy and to avoid synchronization concerns.
 When a subject needs to refer to another part of the tree, store a reference (likely an ID).
 Tracking an indexed set of items makes it easy to navigate the tree when needing to perform a lookup.

 As an example, consider that there are many variations of a "user" in the application.
 A user may be the current user, a subscriber to a site, or someone who has left a comment on a story in your Reader feed.
 Each of these display user data in different ways, and in some cases retrieve the data from different sources.
 However, they can all be classified as a user, and relations between the user and a display context can be established through references.

-The following state tree demonstrates how users, sites, and posts may be interrelated, but the data can be normalized in a way such that it is always kept in sync, avoiding duplication, and facilitating lookup.
+The following state tree demonstrates how users, sites, and posts may be interrelated, but where data is normalized in a way such that it is always kept in sync, avoiding duplication, and facilitating lookup.

 ```json
 {